-Related SDGs (Target Numbers) Initiatives by Mitsui & Co.
-Activities for FY 2017 Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all (8.7, 8.8) Reduce inequality within and among countries (10.2) Ensure sustainable consumption and production patterns (12.2, 12.4, 12.7) Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels (16.5) Mitsui has built diverse supply chains throughout the world to provide a wide range of functions and services.
+Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all (8.7, 8.8)

+Ensure sustainable consumption and production patterns (12.2, 12.4, 12.7)

+Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels (16.5)

+Mitsui has built diverse supply chains throughout the world to provide a wide range of functions and services.
 In conducting our business globally, we are fully aware of our responsibilities, such as complying with laws, respecting human rights, and maintaining safe and sanitary working conditions, giving consideration to reduction of environmental load, and ensuring consumer safety and confidence.
 Together with our business partners, we endeavor to solve various issues present in our supply chains in order to meet society's expectations.
 Specifically, we conduct supplier surveys based our Supply Chain CSR Policy every year to check the status of our suppliers' sustainability measures, and also conduct on-site surveys on certain suppliers.

-Concluding of a MoU with Corporation Nacional del Cobre de Chile (CODELCO) with regard to the Responsible Copper Initiatives.
+- Concluding of a MoU with Corporation Nacional del Cobre de Chile (CODELCO) with regard to the Responsible Copper Initiatives.
 Examining a framework for ensuring traceability through the copper industry value chain to realize a sustainable society.
-(12.2) At Mitsui Bussan I-Fashion, continuation of the procedures for obtaining written consent to observe its "Supply Chain CSR Policy" from suppliers with whom the company commences transactions for the first time (340 companies for FY March 2018, and a cumulative total of 5,352).
-(8.7, 8.8, 10.2, 12.7, 16.5) Stable supply of wood products from T.M.
-Baikal (Russia) (approx. 110,000 m per year) (Japan, China, and Russia).
-(12.2) Maintenance of FSC®/CoC certification (Mitsui's Life Essentials Business Div., Forest Resources Marketing Dept:: FSC® C104107; Mitsui Bussan Woodchip Oceania Pty.
-Ltd.: FSC® C107463) and PEFC/CoC certification, to promote responsible management and handling of forest resources.
-(12.2) Maintenance of FSC®/CoC certification (by Mitsui Bussan Packaging: FSC® C009939) to ensure that the supply chain of certified paper promotes responsible forest resources management.
-(12.2) Maintenance of no -site surveys of supplier of oleochemical product in Malaysia.
-(8.7, 8.8, 10.2, 12.4, 12.7, 16.5) Implementation of supplier questionnaire surveys concerning our Supply Chain CSR Policy (68 suppliers).
-(8.7, 8.8, 10.2, 12.7, 16.5) Continuation of forest management and lumber production in accordance with FSC® certification and SGEC for all Mitsui's forests (74 locations in Japan, approx. 44,000 ha), (12.2)
+(12.2) - At Mitsui Bussan I-Fashion, continuation of the procedures for obtaining written consent to observe its "Supply Chain CSR Policy" from suppliers with whom the company commences transactions for the first time (340 companies for FY March 2018, and a cumulative total of 5,352).
+(8.7, 8.8, 10.2, 12.7, 16.5) - Stable supply of wood products from T.M.
+Baikal (Russia) (approx. 110,000 m3 per year) (Japan, China, and Russia).
+(12.2) - Maintenance of FSC/CoC certification (Mitsui's Life Essentials Business Div., Forest Resources Marketing Dept.: FSC C104107; Mitsui Bussan Woodchip Oceania Pty.
+Ltd.: FSC C107463) and PEFC/CoC certification, to promote responsible management and handling of forest resources.
+(12.2) - Maintenance of FSC/CoC certification (by Mitsui Bussan Packaging: FSC C009939) to ensure that the supply chain of certified paper promotes responsible forest resources management.
+(12.2) - Implementation of on-site surveys of supplier of oleochemical product in Malaysia.
+(8.7, 8.8, 10.2, 12.4, 12.7, 16.5) - Implementation of supplier questionnaire surveys concerning our Supply Chain CSR Policy (68 suppliers).
+(8.7, 8.8, 10.2, 12.7, 16.5) - Continuation of forest management and lumber production in accordance with FSC® certification and SGEC for all Mitsui's forests (74 locations in Japan, approx. 44,000 ha), (12.2)